 Some tests can depend on data files, external to the test file itself.
-Avocado provides a test API that makes it really easy to access such files: get data().
+Avocado provides a test API that makes it really easy to access such files: $get_data()$.

-For Avocado tests (that is, INSTRUMENTED tests) $get_data()$ allows test data files to be accessed from up to three sources:
+For Avocado tests (that is, INSTRUMENTED tests) get_data() allows test data files to be accessed from up to three sources:

 - file level data directory: a directory named after the test file, but ending with .data.
-For a test file /home/user/test.py.the file level data directory is /home/user/test.py.data/. - test level data directory: a directory named after the test file and the specific test name.
+For a test file /home/user/test.py.data/. - test level data directory: a directory named after the test file and the specific test name.
 These are useful when different tests part of the same file need different data files (with the same name or not).
 Considering the previous example of /home/user/test.py, and supposing it contains two tests, MyTest.test_foo and MyTest.test_bar, the test level data directories will be, /home/user/test.py.data/MyTest.test_foo/ and home/user/test.py.data/MyTest.test_bar/ respectively. - variant level data directory: if variants are being used during the test execution, a directory named after the variant will also be considered when looking for test data files.
-For test file /home/user/test.py, and test

-MyTest.test_foo, with variant debug-ffff, the data directory path will be /home/user/test.py.data/MyTest.test_foo/debug-ffff/.
+For test file /home/user/test.py, and test MyTest.test_foo, with variant debug-ffff, the data directory path will be /home/user/test.py. data/MyTest.test_foo/debug-ffff/.